moaxcp/x11/README.md

 x11-client enables java and other jvm languages to talk directly to a x11 server without binding to a C library.
 The client is similar to X11lib for C but uses objects to represent the protocol resulting in a simplified client.
-It supports the core protocol and the following extensions: bigreq, composite, damage, dpms, dri2, ge, randr, record, render, res, screensaver, shape, shm, sync, xc_misc, xevie, xf86dri, xf86vidmode, xfixes, xinerama, xprint, xselinux, xtest, xv, xvmc.
+It supports the core protocol and all extensions except for xinput and xkb.
 The client is similar to X11lib and follows the same pattern of queuing one-way requests before sending them to the server.

 [![Java CI with Gradle](https://github.com/moaxcp/x11-client/workflows/Java%20CI%20with%20Gradle/badge.svg?branch=master)](https://github.com/moaxcp/x11-client/actions?query=workflow%3A%22Java+CI+with+Gradle%22)
 [![maven central](https://img.shields.io/maven-central/v/com.github.moaxcp.x11/x11-client)](https://search.maven.org/artifact/com.github.moaxcp.x11/x11-client)